alkanoic/MvcAndTypeScript/README.md

 # MvcAndTypeScript

-ASP.NET Core Mvc and TypeScript sample source code
+Sample code using ASP.NET Core Mvc and TypeScript.
+TypeScript uses Webpack to resolve dependencies.
+You can debug it with Visual Studio Code by creating a Source Map with Webpack.